Hey Kids (Start Here)

 Volker fought the urge to recoil.

-Volker released a shuddery breath.
+As the door hissed shut, Volker released a shuddery breath.

-As the door hissed shut, he reached out to stroke the top of Mendelssohn’s head, listening to the quiet, familiar purr and watched Rush critically, trying to find any sign that Telford had given him anything other than what he’d claimed.
-Nothing seemed obviously amiss.
+In the quiet that followed, Volker stroked the top of Mendelssohn’s head, listening to the cat’s quiet, familiar purr.
+He watched Rush critically, trying to find any sign that Telford had given him something other than what he’d claimed.

 “Wilderness medicine,” Telford whispered.
 “As hobbies go, one could do worse.”